Int'Air Îles

-Int'Air Îles is a regional airline based at Ouani Airport, Anjouan in the Comoros.
+Int'Air Îles was a regional airline based at Ouani Airport, Anjouan in the Comoros.
 It was founded in 2007 as Inter Îles Air and rebranded to its current name in March 2015.
-Using a fleet of six turboprop aircraft, the airline serves all three islands of the Comoros, the French territory of Mayotte, Tanzania, and Madagascar.
+Using a fleet of six turboprop aircraft, the airline served all three islands of the Comoros, the French territory of Mayotte, Tanzania, and Madagascar.
+In February 2024, Int'Air Iles ceased operations.

 Int'Air Îles is a founding member of the Vanilla Alliance, formed in September 2015 between several airlines based in the Indian Ocean.